agarzola/jQueryAutocompletePlugin/README.md

 This modification shouldn’t break any of the options discussed at the these documentation files.

 ##Abridged Changelog##
+####1.2.3 --MLA####
+* Added launchManual() method which allows you to force the autocomplete to appear without user interaction

+* Added refresh() method which reloads the autocomplete results

+* Added afterItemSelect callback option which is called when an item is selected from the autocomplete results

 ####1.2.2 --AGA####
 * Merged agmcleaod’s fork: Added failure to the options hash: `failure`